 Download to access insights on driver pay, why they switch fleets, family life/home time and more.

 This is one of three installments in CCJ's What Drivers Want series.
-Two other articles in the series are "The truck and equipment specs drivers prefer" and "Why many drivers aren't looking forward to retirement".
+Two other articles in the series are "The truck and equipment specs drivers prefer" and "Pay and respect top influences on why drivers leave a carrier".
 You can download the full results of our What Drivers Want report here.

 Download CCJ's 2022-2023 What Drivers Want survey results here.

 Among the drivers who don't plan on retiring anytime soon, 34% said it's because they need the money.
 The good news is 37% said they're not looking to retire because they like their job, and another 28% said it's because they simply don't want to not be working.

 "Retire," asked 65-year-old company driver Cliff Sees.
 "What would I do with my time?"